 Head over to the Chase Ultimate Rewards page and log in using your usual Chase login credentials.

 It makes very little difference which card you select here as you can transfer points between your cards instantaneously and as many times as you like.
-For the purposes of this exercise, I’m going to select my Freedom Card as that’s the card whose points I’d like to transfer to my Chase Sapphire Reserve Card.
+For the purposes of this exercise, I’m going to select my Freedom Card as that’s the card whose points I’d like to transfer to my Chase Sapphire Preferred Card.

 After selecting a card, the top of the next screen that opens should look something like this: